AndikaR/laravel-soa/README.md

 # laravel-soa
 Laravel 5.5 repository design pattern generator with SOA(Service Oriented Arcitecture) inspired from this blog post: http://dfg.gd/blog/decoupling-your-code-in-laravel-using-repositiories-and-services.

-Current stable version: dev-master, not recommended to use in production

 ### Installation

 Add VCS repository in your composer.json file